BIFX552-23/CourseInfo/labs/WorkingSessions.md

     * Try to emphasize the big picture
     * Need to decouple the tools from the repository (data in the repo are where the rubber meets the road - SourceTree, GitHub, terminal, and RStudio are just how we interact with the data).
     * Conflicts?

+**Git practice needs to be replaced with something more meaningful - a real lab**